joshbegley/nyt-latest/README.md

 **L.Q.
 Jones, Who Played Heavies With a Light Touch, Dies at 94**\
-`His face was familiar, mostly in westerns, during a career than spanned five decades.
+`His face was familiar, mostly in westerns, during a career that spanned five decades.
 He also directed the cult film “A Boy and His Dog.”`\
 https://nytimes.com/2022/07/15/movies/lq-jones-dead.html?searchResultPosition=1

 **Build Back Better Is a Health Care Bill Now**\